Southwick, Wiltshire: Geography

-The Somerset border lies approximately one mile southwest of Southwick village.
-Nearby villages are Rode, about 2 mi to the southwest, and North Bradley, one mile to the east.
+The Somerset border lies approximately one mile south-west of Southwick village.
+Nearby villages are Rode, about 2 mi to the south-west, and North Bradley, one mile to the east.

-A tributary of the River Biss, the Lambrok Stream, which is fed from streams in the south and west of the parish, flows to the southeast of the village and then turns to form part of the parish's northeastern boundary with Trowbridge.
+A tributary of the River Biss, the Lambrok Stream, which is fed from streams in the south and west of the parish, flows to the south-east of the village and then turns to form part of the parish's north-eastern boundary with Trowbridge.

 History

 Southwick, together with North Bradley, was part of Steeple Ashton manor in Anglo-Saxon times.
 The area was part of the extensive Selwood Forest until 1300.
-Early landowners included Humphrey Stafford (died 1413).
+Early landowners included Humphrey Stafford (died 1413) of Southwick Court.
+He was probably the father of John Stafford (bishop).

 Settlement at Southwick began in the early Middle Ages and grew with the woollen cloth industry, weavers working at home for Trowbridge clothiers; the population peaked in the early 19th century.

 A National School, with teacher's house, was built on the Frome Road in 1867 on land provided by Richard Penruddocke Long of Rood Ashton House.
 In Flemish bond brick with limestone dressings, the gothic-style building has a clock tower with a short octagonal stone spire.
 After enlargement in 1898 the school could accommodate 200.
 Children of all ages attended until 1931, when those aged 11 and over transferred to secondary schools in Trowbridge.
 In 1975 the Victorian school was replaced by a new building in the east of the village.

 Until 1866, Southwick was part of North Bradley parish.
 In 1937 some 220 acres in the west of the parish, adjacent to the Somerset village of Rode and containing the small settlement of Rode Hill, was transferred to Rode parish.

 Religious sites

 Baptists

 Southwick was one of the earliest and largest Baptist centres in Wiltshire, beginning in the mid-17th century.
 A chapel linked to the Conigre church at Trowbridge stood near Bradley Common throughout the 18th century, and in 1709 another was built on the south side of Wynsome Street, which soon had a congregation of 300.
 A revival here led to the building of a replacement chapel in 1815, in red brick with stone dressings, under a slate roof.
 The two tiers of windows light the main hall and the gallery, and there is a sunken baptistery.
 An attached Sunday school, which at one time had 120 pupils, was rebuilt in the 1870s.
 The chapel continues in use.
-Nearby to the northwest, where the road crosses the Lambrok Stream, is an open-air baptistery, rebuilt in stone in 1937 and described by Historic England as "a rare surviving example", although Pevsner states the stonework to be of "suburban character".
+Nearby to the north-west, where the road crosses the Lambrok Stream, is an open-air baptistery, rebuilt in stone in 1937 and described by Historic England as "a rare surviving example", although Pevsner states the stonework to be of "suburban character".

 A breakaway group from the chapel congregation formed a society of strict Baptists and opened Providence Chapel, built in limestone ashlar, on Frome Road in 1861.
 The chapel closed in the late 20th century and is now a private house.